 Appraisals are accepted however, are not required.
-If an appraisal is submitted, it is NOT to be considered the final value as all appraisals are based on the scope of the appraisal setforth by the client and as such; will be reviewed in accordance with the National Uniform Standards of Professional Appraisal Practices and Mass Appraisal guidelines.
+If an appraisal is submitted, it must be the complete document and not just the valuation page and shall NOT be considered the final value as all appraisals are based on the scope of the appraisal set forth by the client and as such; will be reviewed following the National Uniform Standards of Professional Appraisal Practices and Mass Appraisal guidelines.
 It must also be noted and understood that just because the bank gives the owner a copy of the appraisal if the owner is not listed as the client, the value may not be considered valid.

-If you have a Rental Property, only the submission of a CURRENTLY SIGNED LEASE will be accepted to reflect Income Based Value.
+For an Assessor to provide the lowest of the three assessment models (Sales, Income, and Cost) If you have a Rental Property, only the submission of a CURRENTLY SIGNED LEASE will be accepted to reflect Income Value.

-A taxpayer can still file an appeal concerning “objective” issues (i.e. factual matters, such as the property record card contains an incorrect description of the property, like a garage that does not exist); however, it is on page 2 of Form 130.
+A taxpayer can still file an appeal concerning “objective” issues (i.e., factual matters, such as the property record card containing an incorrect description of the property, like a garage that does not exist); however, it is on page 2 of Form 130.